MatthewReid854/reliability/docs/Fitting all available distributions to data.rst

     Exponential_1P                                                   0.267857  141.180947  142.439287  4.710926
     '''

-In this second example, we will create some right censored data and use Fit_Everything.
+In this second example, we will create some right censored data and use *Fit_Everything*.
 All outputs are shown, and the best fitting distribution is accessed and printed.

 .. code:: python